Xaxis/peer-sock/README.md

 ```

 The `startListeningChannel` method requires the `channel_id` or name of the data channel to use, the peer and client
-socket ids (provided by socket.io and our server.js backend), and a couple of callbacks to get started.
+socket ids (provided by socket.io and our server.js backend), and a couple of callbacks to start communicating.

 The `send` callback is where we send any data we want to the peer we're connecting to (though you don't have to send
 anything to connect and form the data channel).
 The `onMessage` callback defines what we do when/if the peer responds